0xEssential/wrasslers-docs/docs/quick-start.md

 ## 3. Attributes

 In order to keep gameplay fair, 0xEssential is developing a system for starting attributes for partner projects.
-If we allowed each project to determine their tokens' attribute points freely we fear that every partner project would make extremely strong Wrasslers, which would defeat the purpose of the game.
+If we allowed each project to determine their tokens' attribute points freely we fear that every partner project would make extremely capable Wrasslers, which would defeat the purpose of the game.

 We will grant each partner project a number of attribute points per token in the project supply.
 Let's say you have 1,000 tokens in your project - we might allow you to distribute 10,000 attribute points among those tokens, or 1,000 attribute points per token.
 With 5 attributes, you could assign each token 200 points in each category for a flat distribution.